UC Curriculum Integration (UCCI)

 “a-g” courses that effectively integrate academic rigor and career technical skills.

 The UC Curriculum Integration (UCCI) Institutes bring together academic and career technical education (CTE) teachers, administrators and other experts from across California to spend four intensive days dedicated to developing courses that integrate academic and CTE content.
 The participants work in small teams, each team creating the framework for one course to be submitted for “a-g” approval.
-Once approved, these model courses can be adopted by any California high school or program.
+Once approved, the frameworks for these courses are made available on the UCCI Institutes website and UCCI Institutes "a-g" course list.

-The Spring 2013 UCCI Institutes will focus on the Health Science and Medical Technology CTE industry sector in conjunction with the language other than English (“e”) subject area and the Arts, Media and Entertainment CTE industry sector in conjunction with the history / social science (“a”) subject area.
+The Fall 2013 UCCI Institutes will be held November 7-10 in San Diego focusing on developing model courses that integrate the Health Science and Medical Technology CTE industry sector with the English ("b"), mathematics ("c") or laboratory science ("d") subject areas.
 Detailed information and applications are available on the UCCI Institutes website.